 If you have a high-interest rate credit card that is racking up your debt, tackle that first.
 But, as a general rule, you want to pay off your older debt first because it’s a worse mark on your report.
 Once the debt is paid off, make sure that it’s reported to the credit monitoring agencies.

 Even when you pay off your credit cards, keep at least some of them open.
 Closing all of the accounts reflects negatively on your score.
 Even if you don’t intend on using those accounts again, it still looks better that the account is open and there’s zero balance on it.

 It also looks better if you charge very small amounts and then pay it off completely each month on time.
 It shows your ability to repay your debt.

-It’s best you do it yourself.
+Don’t pay another company to take care of your credit repair unless you absolutely know that they come highly recommended.
+It’s best you do the work yourself.
 Most of the companies that claim they can repair your credit instantly are scams that will take your money and do nothing for your credit.
-Work hard to keep it clean and pay off all your bills on time.
-You can bring a negative score to a more positive one with a little diligence in budgeting for your bills and maintaining a timely schedule.
+If you work hard, you can bring a negative score to a more positive one with a little diligence in budgeting for your bills and maintaining a timely schedule.